Scientists and politicians fall into step

 The Treaty, open to any member of the United Nations, now encompasses additional member states with Consultative Party status (the 12 original signatories plus other countries with substantial Antarctic research programs) and a similar number of Non-Consultative Parties.

 SCAR (now the Scientific Committee on Antarctic Research) grew with the Antarctic Treaty.
-Throughout the Treaty’s four decades, it has continued to provide independent scientific advice to Treaty members and coordinating international and multidisciplinary scientific programs in the Antarctic.
+Throughout the Treaty’s 6 decades, it has continued to provide independent scientific advice to Treaty members and coordinating international and multidisciplinary scientific programs in the Antarctic.

 Protecting this special place

-Protection of the Antarctic environment and ecosystems is in the interest of mankind as a whole.
+Protection of the Antarctic environment and ecosystems is in the interest of humankind as a whole.
 This was declared by the Treaty nations in the preamble to the historic Protocol on Environmental Protection to the Antarctic Treaty signed in Madrid in 1991 and entering into force in early 1998.
-The 'Madrid Protocol', as it became known, was the culmination of a growing consciousness among the Antarctic nations of both the global importance of the Antarctic environment and the need to protect this for its own sake.
+The ‘Madrid Protocol’, as it became known, was the culmination of a growing consciousness among the Antarctic nations of both the global importance of the Antarctic environment and the need to protect this for its own sake.

-As early as 1964 Antarctic nations, including Australia, recognised the importance of conservation measures in the Antarctic in initiating the, Agreed Measures for the Conservation of Antarctic Fauna and Flora PDF at the third Antarctic Treaty Consultative Meeting.
+As early as 1964 Antarctic nations, including Australia, recognised the importance of conservation measures in the Antarctic in initiating the Agreed Measures for the Conservation of Antarctic Fauna and Flora PDF at the third Antarctic Treaty Consultative Meeting.
 The measures provided for overall protection of native animals and plants while establishing a system of managed protected areas.

 Around the same time negotiations began for a more comprehensive convention governing marine living resources in Antarctic waters.
 The Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR), concluded in 1980, established one of the world’s first conservation agreements which seeks to manage the whole ecosystem rather than just individual commercially harvested species.
 Australia hosts the CCAMLR secretariat (the only international convention with headquarters in Australia), whose member states meet each year in Hobart.